First Steps with ReSharper

 If necessary, you can always go back to the native Visual Studio IntelliSense by choosing the corresponding option on thepage of ReSharper options.

 Regardless of your preference for automatic completion, you can always invoke ReSharper's code completion features explicitly, either after you have typed something or even instead of typing, wherever any meaningful code is allowed:

-Selecting and moving code blocks
+Select and move code blocks